ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 {{< newTab Parcelize "https://developer.android.com/kotlin/parcelize" >}} rules.
 {{< codeImg saveWithTransform.png >}}
 {{< hint warning >}}
-The lambda `convert` keeps alive after its owner `ComponentActivity`/`Fragment` is killed by the application.
+The lambda `convert` keeps alive after its lifecycle owner is killed by the application.
 Therefore, don't reference callables from its owner to avoid memory leaks.
 {{< /hint >}}